shareaholic/shareaholic_for_drupal/README.txt

-Welcome to Shareaholic for Drupal.
+Welcome to Shareaholic for Drupal

 == Installing Shareaholic ==